roblambell/CronusMAX-XInput/README.md

-ControllerMAX-XInput
+CronusMAX-XInput
 ====================

-ControllerMAX-XInput enables you to seamlessly use controllers plugged in to your PC to play games.
-It captures the input from your PC, converts these inputs and, through the ControllerMAX device, sends your commands to the console.
-This can be particularly useful when a controller is not yet supported by the ControllerMAX device directly.
+XInput support enables you to seamlessly use controllers plugged in to your PC to play games.
+It captures the input from your PC, converts these inputs and, through the CronusMAX device, sends your commands to the console.
+This can be particularly useful when a controller is not yet supported by the CronusMAX device directly.

 Supported input standards:
 - XInput
 - DirectInput via [x360ce](https://code.google.com/p/x360ce/wiki/Whatisx360ceandhowuseIt)

-If a controller is used for authentication it can be left plugged in or removed.

 Usage examples:
+- Cross-Over Gaming on PS4
 - Controller on Xbox 360 / Xbox One, without switching cables
 - PC compatible Gamepads (including via USB adapters)
 - PC compatible Joysticks
 - PC compatible Steering wheels

-Every input used is available on Xbox 360, Xbox One and PS3.
+Every input used is available on Xbox 360, Xbox One, PS3 and PS4.

 Rumble is passed to the controller connected to the PC.

 Instructions
 ------------
 1\.
 [Download the latest release](https://github.com/badgio/ControllerMAX-XInput/releases)
 2\.
-Place `ControllerMAX-XInput.exe` in `C:\Program Files (x86)\Gtuner` *
+Place `XInput.exe`, `XInput.dll`, `XInput.cfg`, `XInput.gpc` and `gcpi.dll` into `C:\Program Files (x86)\Gtuner` *
 ___

 If you need to use [x360ce (Xbox 360 Controller Emulator)](https://code.google.com/p/x360ce/wiki/Whatisx360ceandhowuseIt)